Cody-Roberts/phonebook-app/README.md

 - MS Studio Code

 Project Approach:
 Starting this project my prior knowledge of Web-Development was working with mySQL, HTML/CSS, and PHP.
 This gave me a general idea of how to approach creating a Front-End webpage, connecting to a database, and sending/receiving data.
 My disadvantages were that I was unfamiliar with all the specific tools required to complete this project.
 After researching the fundamentals of using Java, Spring Boot, and Angular online through videos and intro docs, I started building a Backend beginning with creating my project, Phonebook-app, and making a model, Person Class, that contained all the needed variables for a single entry object.
 **Backend**
 Model: Class Object Person
 - Constructors, Setters, Getters
 - Constraints for variables added for FirstName, Email, Phone
 - Represent object as string for printing
-        - Boolean nameIsValid() used for UnitTest Repository Interface: Extend CRUD Services
+- Boolean nameIsValid() used for UnitTest
+Repository Interface: Extend CRUD Services
 - JPA Repo utilized for built-in ease-of-use functions
 Service: Service Layer
 - @Transactional Annotation to declaratively control transaction boundaries on Dependency Injection managed beans
-        - Dependency Injection from Repository -Inherits methods from JPA Repo to save, delete, & find
-        - CRUD (Get, Post, Delete, Put)
+- Dependency Injection from Repository
+-Inherits methods from JPA Repo to save, delete, & find CRUD (Get, Post, Delete, Put)
 - Send/receive CRUD Operations requests between Database Layer & API Layer
 Exception:
 -Handles error output for service class
 Controller: API Layer
 - JPA Persistence
 - @RestController Annotation adds restful web services needed to handle the requests made by the client
 - Dependency Injection from PersonService
 - Verified Localhost connection: localhost:8080/api/v1/person
 - Send/receives CRUD Operations requests between Service Layer & Client (HTTP Protocol used to communicate to the client side)
 Testing:
  - UnitTest with Junit 5 - firstName constraint & CRUD Operations
  - Used Postman to test Get/Post entry into DB

-    CORS: (Cross-Origin Resource Sharing) was added to allow Frontend to access Backend domain **Database**
+CORS: (Cross-Origin Resource Sharing) was added to allow Frontend to access Backend domain

+**Database**
 DB: PostGres
 - Connected Backend through app properties
 - Url: Localhost:5432/person

 **Frontend**
 Model:
 - Response Object Type
 - Marks datatypes to return to Backend
 Service:
 - Made to be injectable into Component and API URL imported through environment file
 - Send/receives CRUD Operations requests between Component & Backend Controller (HTTP Protocol used to communicate to Controller)
 Component:
 - Bind Person data model
 - Dependency Injection from Service
 - Utilizing Observables for passing messages between parts of UI and Service
 - CRUD Operations use subscribe to listen to and handle console logs
 - onOpenModal()
-            - Directs update and delete button clicks to their UI section
+* Directs update and delete button clicks to their UI section
-            - From there the HTML form or pop-up request loads and finalizes the request on click to their specific functional component (Example: onDeletePerson)
+* From there the HTML form or pop-up request loads and finalizes the request on click to their specific functional component (Example: onDeletePerson)
-            -Originally included add (See Issues)
+* Originally included add (See Issues)
 User Interface:
 - HTML/CSS/JS imported from https://bootdey.com/snippets/view/bs4-contact-cards
 - Features a Navigation Bar where you can add an entry, and shows contact cards as a single viewable entry which I utilized to show individual Phonebook entries
 - Utilizes Bootstrap 4, NgModal for individual entries, and NgForm for the pop-up form

 *****ISSUES*****